 My own privacy thing, including crazy ex-boyfriend, is why I was one of the last of my friends from high school (or college or beyond) to get a Facebook account.
 But ongoing privacy concerns for the girls is part of why Super Mom Hacks’s Facebook Page hasn’t been around for nearly as long as the blog has.

 As I scrolled through all the gorgeous Easter photos of friends’ families online this past Sunday, a part of me really wanted to put up my own pic of the girls.
 But deep down, the part of me that wants to protect them by guarding their online identity quickly overruled that urge.
+We take our home security very seriously, so why not give the same importance to our online lives?

 As I wrap this up, I want to reiterate what I said at the beginning: